Akshay-Rohatgi/horusSE/README.md

 # horusSE

-A lightweight vulnerability remedition engine.
+A lightweight vulnerability remedition engine developed by Akshay Rohatgi.

-Created to advance my own python skills and learn how to use python with linux
+Created to advance my own python skills and learn how to use python with linux.
+I am very interested in cybersecurity both offensive and defensive and this is where the idea for this project came from.

 # Supported Functions
 - String in file or string not in file